nehorayc/YMIR/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details Copyright © 2018 – The Mathematics and Computer Science Department, The Open University of Israel
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+Source-code Copyright © 2018 – The Mathematics and Computer Science Department, The Open University of Israel

 ## Acknowledgments